 At my core, I am a communicator, an exhorter, one who inspires and desires to awaken hearts and spirits.
 I love to encourage, provoke and inspire change and revolution in people’s personal lives and in our world.
 At the core of my music…..
 I am a songwriter!
 Can you see the theme here??

 “Our dear friend, Psalmist, Crisie Hutchings breathes life, anointing, and freedom into every place she ministers.
 I was personally transformed by the presence of God as she ministered.
 Crisie carries a unique gift that exposes everyone to what it truly means to be overwhelmed by the Love of our Abba Father!
 Rarely, have I met someone so pure and uncompromising in her delivery of the word of God!
 Karen and I highly recommend this prophetic voice to all churches, ministries and deep gatherings!
 Get ready to be wrecked and astounded by this powerful voice!
 She is an oasis for the weary soul and a match stick for the Jesus fueled!”

 ~My Awesome Family~

 I have a beautiful family!
 I feel like the most blessed woman in the world to be given the privilege of stewarding these incredible lives.
 I haven’t done it perfectly, but I have done it wholeheartedly!
-I have been married to my husband, John, for 37 years and share life with three, very unique grown children and world changers in their own rite; Our beautiful daughter of 35 years and her thoughtful husband and college bound son [our wonderful, terrific, excellent, awesome, genius grandson] and twin, professional wrestling sons of 33 years keep us laughing and hoping for that WWE!
+I have been married to my husband, John, for 38 years and share life with three, very unique grown children and world changers in their own rite; Our beautiful daughter of 36 years and her thoughtful husband and college son [my one and only grand] and twin, professional wrestling sons of 33 years keep us laughing and hoping for that WWE!
 And of course the family would not be complete without our little beagle, Buddy.
 THESE FOLKS RIGHT HERE KEEP MY HEART JOYFUL AND MY LOVE TANK FILLED!!!!